AdobeDocs/experience-manager-cloud-service.en/help/onboarding/onboarding-journey/get-started.md

 Once your contract has been signed, Adobe will complete provisioning for your organization following which your organization’s System Administrator will receive a welcome email allowing them to do System Administrator tasks such as adding users and assigning them to roles.

 The Adobe Admin console is a central place to administer and manage your Adobe product licenses and users.
 Your system administrator will sign in to the Adobe Admin console to add or remove users and more.
-The Adobe Admin console console can be accessed at [adminconsole.adobe.com](https://adminconsole.adobe.com/).
+Click [here](https://adminconsole.adobe.com/) to access the Adobe Admin console.

 ## Steps for Logging in to Admin Console {#steps-admin-console}

-Follow the steps below to start your Onboarding journey and login to Admin Console:
+Follow the steps below to navigate to Admin Console and review your System Admnistrator role from the Admin Console:

 >[!NOTE]
 >You must be a System Administrator in order to be able to complete the following steps successfully.